 Suddenly Doreen looked towards me and asked me “So where is my Sunshine you promised?”

-“Oh, One, second I totally forgot”, I said without blinking an eyelid and opened my bag, and stared unpacking the gift of Sunshine that we have brought for Doreen and Doug from India.
+“Oh, One, second I totally forgot”, I said without blinking an eyelid and opened my bag, and took out the gift of Sunshine that we have brought for Doreen and Doug from India.

-As I was unpacking a ray of light pierced through the glass walled patio we were sitting, reflected back from the semi opened packet and settled on the face of a now glowing Doreen.
+As I was unpacking a ray of light pierced through the glass walled patio we were sitting, reflected back from the torn semi-opened packet and settled on the face of a now glowing Doreen.